overviewer/Minecraft-Overviewer-Addons/exmaple/readme.md

 Version/Updates
 -------

+version 1.21 - added 1.2 blocks (circle stone brick, upside down slabs and stairs), the null chunks doesn't work yet and there's a new lighting issue in Minecraft that makes some random shadows.

 version 1.3 - converted exmaple to anvil format, added new blocks (jungle tree, jungle sapling, redstone lamp), fixed lighting issues (it seems it is an in game issue) , removed null chunks (these gives problems at the moment, I guess it will be solved with new mcedit/minecraft), removed biomes folder.

 version 1.21 - corrected additional lighting issues, removed null region. the only air that exists in the main region.